More late trains in new statistics - at rock bottom

 There are several different ways to measure train punctuality.

-The Swedish Transport Administration uses the measure RT+5 (correct time + five minutes).
-This means that a train must have reached its final station no later than 5 minutes and 59 seconds after the scheduled time to be considered punctual.
+The Swedish Transport Administration uses the industry metric RT+5 (right time + five minutes).
+This means that a train must have reached its final station no later than 5.59 minutes after the scheduled time to be considered punctual.

-Traffic Analysis, which publishes the official statistics, will also reintroduce STM (weighted reliability measure) as of Thursday.
+Traffic Analysis, which publishes the official statistics, will reintroduce the STM (weighted reliability measure) as of Thursday.

-STM includes all trains that have been operated as well as trains that have been cancelled urgently (i.e. trains that have been cancelled within 24 hours of their scheduled departure).
+STM includes all trains that have been operated as well as trains that are urgently cancelled (i.e. trains that are cancelled within 24 hours of scheduled departure).

 Loading related articles...